Herbs, A Robin And Some Flak

 Nothing I put there grew successfully, thanks to the pitter patter of little (and not so little) birdy feet and the constant pecking at tasty morsels falling from on high.
 Your suggestions were brilliant, as ever, mostly along the twin themes of low growing herby plants and stones.
 I decided to go for a combination of both.

 Especially around elevenses when his little tummy was starting to rumble.

 Camomile ‘Treneague’ x 2

 And Marjoram, which has many pink flowers in summer, attractive to butterflies and bees.

 Origanum vulgare ‘Compactum’

-How was I supposed to know I was “undermining” Mike’s rock edging?
+So how was I supposed to know I was “undermining” Mike’s edging to the path?

 Persona non grata.
 Again.

 The stones should provide a bit of protection and anchorage for the herbs*.

 And if one plant fails to thrive I can just whip it out and try something else.
 Hopefully the look will soften as they start to spread.